fresns/docs/wiki/en-US/api/data-structure.md

     "isBrief": "Boolean / Is brief",
     "isMarkdown": "Boolean / Is MD format",
     "isAnonymous": "Boolean / Is anonymous",
-    "isComment": "Boolean / Is commentable",
-    "isCommentPublic": "Boolean / Are comments public (if not, only post author can see)", "mapJson": {
+    "isCommentDisabled": "Boolean / Whether comments are disabled", "isCommentPrivate": "Boolean / Whether the comment is private (visible only to the comment author and post author)", "mapJson": {
         "mapId": "Number / Latitude and longitude map number", "latitude": "String / Latitude",